immunant/dwarf-writer/Disassembly_data.md

         - DW_AT_name
         - DW_AT_type

-There is also experimental support for adding symbols for functions and variables with names.
-Symbols are not added for functions and variables with auto-generated names (i.e. `FUN_$ADDRESS`, `VAR_$ADDRESS`).
-There is currently no support for updating existing symbols or specifying symbol sections (defaults to ABS).
+There is also experimental support for adding new ELF symbols for functions and variables.
+If an existing symbol has an address (name) matching a symbol in the input file, the symbol's name (address) is updated.
+There is currently no support for specifying symbol sections (defaults to ABS).

 ## STR BSI format